nataliaperezleal/genome-evolution-design-system/components/clear-button.md

 - Mobile interfaces where button density requires minimal spacing and visual footprint
 - Tertiary calls-to-action in cards, modals, or dense layouts
 - Dismissible elements or "learn more" links that blend into content flow
-- Text-light interfaces where maintaining focus on content is critical
 ## When NOT to Use

 - Primary action on a screen (use Button filled for main call-to-action)